 I am sure I am missing a few other similarities.
 I was not actively looking for them while watching the movie.
 These are just the glaring ones that I remember as I reflect for a few moments.

-If this post unsettles you a bit, good.
+If you are a christian and this post unsettles you a bit, good.
 Maybe it will cause you to think about how people in today’s culture view Christians.
 Jesus said, “My Kingdom is not of this world.”
 This means that His Kingdom looks nothing like our pagan worldly kingdoms.
-If what we sometimes call “God’s Kingdom” can be so easily compared to “pagan kingdoms,” perhaps we need to stop, reflect and ask God to search our hearts in order to make a few adjustments. -After all, we are called to be DIFFERENT.
+If what we sometimes call “God’s Kingdom” can be so easily compared to “pagan kingdoms,” perhaps we need to stop, reflect and ask God to search our hearts in order to make a few adjustments.